What distracts you from blogging?

 1) Go full-screen

-This really works for me because it hides all those open tabs, colourful bookmarks, and add-on icons over on the right-hand side of the screen.
+This really works for me because it hides all those open tabs, colourful bookmarks, and Chrome extensions over on the right-hand side of the screen.
 No longer am I tempted to click them during a lull in the blogging process.

 It’s way better than WordPress’s distraction-free writing option too.